-Science of the Total Environment (STE) accepts our paper “Can pollen explain the seasonality of flu-like incidence?“.
+Feb 10, 2021: Science of the Total Environment (STE) publishes our paper “Can pollen explain the seasonality of flu-like incidence?“.
 STE is a respected, peer-reviewed journal of Elsevier Science with an impact factor of 6.5 (2019).
 The impact factor is based on the average number of citations per year.

 In this second study, we explain the seasonality of flu-like incidence including COVID-19.
 In summary, the study looks at recent medical explanations of the protective effects of seasonal allergens and allergies in relation to influenza and COVID-19.
 Further, we tested associations between seasonal allergens and flu-like incidence.
 Finally, we controlled outcomes for meteorological variables.

 July 20, 2020: preliminary study is published after peer-review in which I identified pollen as an inhibitor of flu-like incidence.

-Prior to its publication, the study is still available as a preprint on medRxiv.
+Even after its publication, the study is still kept available as a preprint on medRxiv.
 Preprint servers are a wonderful tool to share new insights and collect feedback during the peer-review process of a journal.